-Collecting art with the intention of making a profit is one of the biggest mistake collectors can make.
+Collecting art with the intention of making a profit is one of the biggest mistakes collectors can make.
 The true value of acquiring art should come from the love of having a great work in your home.
 After that, the investment potential becomes incidental.
 Buying a piece of art as a financial investment is like rolling the dice as there are varying degrees of risk.
-It is important to track new artists, learn about established markets, understand market trends, knowing what makes up a visually “winning” image, but there is no secret recipe for success.
-Art has been shown to increase in value and outpace many commodities however keep in mind, this is the exception, and not the rule, usually pertaining to master works and artists with this given track record.
+It is important to track new artists, learn about established markets, understand market trends, know what makes up a visually “winning” image, but there is no secret recipe for success.
+Art has been shown to increase in value and outpace many commodities however keep in mind, this is the exception, and not the rule, usually pertaining to master works and artists with a given track record.

 What should I look for in authenticating a piece of art?

 The artist’s signature is usually inherent in the work produced.
 A signature alone is no guarantee of authenticity or quality.
 When in doubt, consult an expert having specific familiarity with the work under consideration and works should always be accompanied by a Certificate of Authenticity.
-There are many variables to take into account when authenticating works including but not limited to dating techniques like black lighting, handwriting analysis, artist labels and stamps used through his or her career, provenance, collection and institutions stamps (for exhibited works or ownership), original invoices and paperwork.
+There are many variables to take into account when authenticating works including but not limited to dating techniques like black lighting, handwriting analysis, artist labels and stamps used throughout his or her career, provenance, collection and institution stamps (for exhibited works or ownership), original invoices and paperwork.
 In early photography, the tendency was for photographers to leave their work unsigned.
 Today, even though most photographers do sign their prints, it is the stature of the photographer and the quality of the print, rather than the signature, that establishes the value of a given work.

 What do I do with all the paperwork?

 Keep all the documentation that authenticates the artwork in a safe place.
 Also, keep any accompanying paperwork included during the time of the sale (past invoices, letters from the previous collector or artist, museum exhibition information, etc.).
-This cannot be stressed enough!
-Provenance is a key element when authenticating and dating a piece, and, should you ever choose to resell a work, of paramount importance.
+This cannot be stressed enough…provenance is a key element when authenticating and dating a piece, and, should you ever choose to resell a work, of paramount importance.

 Where will they hang?